iabraham/bioe205/lectures/lec08/index.md

 signal[^3].
 In the mean time, here is a pretty cool video from YouTube-r and math popularizer [Grant Sanderson](https://www.3blue1brown.com/about)[^2].

-## A nice video on the Fourier Transform
+## Nice videos on the Fourier Transform

 The video below explains the decomposition we have been studying from the perspective of sound waves (pure tones, which are essentially sinusoids).